hytechclub/cs-102/Collections/AdditionalChallenges.md

 1. Use a `foreach` loop to check if the name is in the list
 1. Tell the user if the name is in the list or not

-## Create a collection of the first 100 Fibonacci numbers
+## Create a Collection of the First 100 Fibonacci Numbers
 Recall that the Fibonacci series is defined by the the nth number is the sum of the two previous:
 ```
 f[n] = f[n-1] + f[n-2]  => 0,1,1,2,3,5 ...